insanum/votl/README.md

 2. Add the check boxes.

-This can be done by visually selecting them and typing ',,cb'.
+This can be done by visually selecting them and typing '\\cb'.
 When done you should see this:
 >
     [_] Barbecue